 It’s taken me a long time to write this post.
 Partly because I ran out of synonyms for ‘incredible’ but also because I was concerned that I wouldn’t do it justice.
-So, I’ve listed a raft of published reviews from critics who do this for a living at the bottom in fear that I didn’t (do it justice).
+With that fear in mind, I’ve listed a raft of published reviews from critics who do this for a living at the bottom of the article.

 At £75 each for dinner, plus £45 for the wine pairing, it’s a privilege to be able to afford to eat here.
 Some people go on benders; we go out to eat.

-WTLGI is in Stockport of which a lot of people have made a big deal.
-We got on the train in Manchester, a mere twelve minutes from Stockport, and a brisk ten minute walk later we were there.
+WTLGI is in Stockport, of which a lot of people have made a big deal.
+I don’t really know why.
+We got on the train in Manchester, a mere twelve minutes from Stockport, disembarked and a brisk ten minute walk later we were there.
 Ok, so there was a steep hill (Rostron Brow) and a moment of uncertainty when we thought we’d arrived at the entrance of an abandoned crack den, but we only had to look up to see the light streaming, a friendly face and a hand waving to know we’d made it.
-It’s Buckley’s neck of the woods, and besides, it’s how all great adventures begin, isn’t it?
+It’s Buckley’s neck of the woods, and besides, a good journey is how all great adventures begin, isn’t it?

-The menu changes almost daily, and we’re served a new dish that Buckley asks us how we prefer it presented ‘this way, or this?’ as he places it in front of us.
+It’s these exchanges that allow the menu to change almost daily and we’re served a new dish that Buckley asks us how we prefer it presented: ‘this way, or this?’
+As he places it in front of us.
 There’s raw langoustine with (look away now if you’re squeamish) head juices and brains, plum and lavender.
 Sweet, creamy, and hedonistic it’s one of my favourite dishes of the night.